sarahjeansweeney/various_files/0-2books.md

 * _The Rabbit Listened_ by Cori Doerrfeld
 * _Bear Sees Colors_ and _Bear Counts_ by Karma Wilson

-# For kids who love trucks:
+# For kids who love trucks
 * _Busy Trucks on the Go_ by Eric Ode (could be 2+)
 * _I Love Trucks!
 Board Book_ by Philemon Sturges
 * _That's Not My Truck ...
 (Usborne Touchy-Feely Books)_